Skip to main content

 With a sustained and optimized level of testosterone, the body undergoes a series of adjustments.
 These changes are the direct result of restoring a key signaling molecule to its proper concentration.

 One of the most notable adjustments is an increase in erythropoiesis, the production of red blood cells.
 Testosterone stimulates the kidneys to produce erythropoietin (EPO), a hormone that signals the bone marrow to create more red blood cells.
-This leads to an increase in hematocrit, the percentage of in the blood.
+This leads to an increase in hematocrit, the percentage of red blood cells in the blood.

 While this can enhance oxygen-carrying capacity, it is a parameter that must be carefully monitored.
 An excessively high hematocrit can increase blood viscosity, which is why regular blood donation or therapeutic phlebotomy may be recommended for some individuals on TRT.